StickySitch/Basic_Proxy_Scraper_GUI/README.md

 > **Note:**
-> If you've decided to go with option 2, make sure you have a virtual envirnment setup with the correct dependencies.
+> If you've decided to go with option 2, make sure you have a virtual environment setup with the correct dependencies.

 ### Step 2: Thread Count